 ABOUT OUR HEAD TRAINER

-Arete Equestrian is proudly owned and operated by USDF Silver Medalist Teresa Ball, a professional rider based in Bozeman, MT.
-In 1999, Teresa began riding at a local stable just south of Rosemount, Minnesota, and was instantly hooked.
-From that time on, her life’s ambition was becoming the most successful rider, trainer, and coach that she could.
+Arete Equestrian is proudly owned and operated by USDF Silver Medalist Teresa Cusker, a professional rider based in Bozeman, MT.
+In 1999, Teresa began riding at a local dressage stable just south of Rosemount, Minnesota, and was instantly hooked.
+From that time on, her life’s ambition was becoming the most successful rider, trainer, and coach that she could be.

 Never one to turn down an opportunity to ride, Teresa worked diligently as a stablehand, working-student, and groom to accelerate her career.
-She developed a knack for riding and training unorthodox and “quirky” horses, developing each one to their highest potential.
+She developed a knack for riding and developing relationships with unorthodox and “quirky” horses, developing each one to their highest potential.
 Teresa has helped develop several young horses undersaddle and enjoys helping progress their education in the sport of Dressage.

 A female equestrian riding a dark brown horse on a dressage arena with a backdrop of green hills and buildings.

 Teresa draws inspiration from a diverse range of nationally and internationally recognized professionals.
-She has had the privilege of training with multiple well-known clinicians, including Betsy Steiner, WEG Bronze Medalist Leslie Morse, and students of International World Cup rider Lisa Wilcox as well as esteemed judges Lilo Fore and Gary Rockwell.
-Additionally, she has learned from 3* Paralympic and ‘S’ Judge Christel Carlson, and international CDI Grand Prix riders Jenny Baldwin and Nadine Schwartsman.
-Teresa also regularly lessons and rides with her coach Christine Robinson, a USDF Gold Medalist with multiple USDF Regional Champion finishes up to I-1.
+She has had the privilege of training with multiple well-known clinicians, including Team USA riders.
+Additionally, she has learned from multiple international CDI Grand Prix riders, including Jenny Roberts (Baldwin), Andrea Velas, and Nadine Schwartsman.
+Teresa also regularly lessons and rides with her coach Christine Robinson, a USDF Gold Medalist with multiple USDF Regional Champion finishes up to the I-1 level.

 Young woman in riding gear riding a horse with a blue ribbon and holding a silver tray, on an outdoor riding arena with buildings and trees in the background.